Education with Early Childhood MA

 Postgraduate degree

-Advance your knowledge of young children’s learning and develop your early years practice and professionalism with our online Master’s degree
+Make an impact on young children's learning and develop your early years practice and professionalism with our online masters in early childhood education.

 Course highlights

-- Gain expert knowledge and understanding of early childhood education
+• Gain expert knowledge and critical understanding of early childhood education

 Course overview

-This distance learning Master’s degree presents you with a fantastic opportunity to explore aspects of young children’s lives in more depth, examining current policies and practices to build on your existing knowledge.
+This distance learning early years masters degree presents you with a fantastic opportunity to explore aspects of young children’s development in more depth, examining current policies and practices to build on your existing knowledge.

-Taught by experienced tutors who are passionate about using insights from research to enhance the lives of young children and their families, this early childhood studies MA consists of four key modules and a postgraduate major project.
+Taught by experienced tutors who are passionate about using insights from research to enhance the lives of young children and their families, this masters in early years education consists of four key modules and a postgraduate major project.
 You'll explore key topics such as early childhood principles and practice, exploring and developing educational research, and specialist studies in learning and teaching.
-The major project gives you the opportunity to carry out a significant piece or work related to your specialist area.
+The major project gives you the opportunity to carry out a significant piece of work related to your specialist area.

 You’ll be able to link your newly-learned theories and research with your practice from the start, boosting your contribution to your workplace and enhancing your career prospects.
 It’s also a great starting point if you’re looking for a career in academia and is a step towards a PhD or EdD.

-The successful completion of this distance learning early childhood and education degree can support a wide range of career opportunities in a variety of sectors, enhancing your existing role, and supporting your future career aspirations.
+The successful completion of this distance learning early childhood and education degree can support a wide range of career opportunities in the early years sector, enhancing your existing role, and supporting your future career aspirations.

 Due to the structure of this course, there will be instances where you will study two modules simultaneously during a trimester.
 You will be supported by your tutors to help manage your workload and assessment deadlines.